slimndap/wp-theatre/readme.md

 [![Build Status](https://travis-ci.org/slimndap/wp-theatre.svg?branch=master)](https://travis-ci.org/slimndap/wp-theatre)

-#Theatre for Wordpress
+#Theater for Wordpress

 ## Events vs. productions

-Theatre uses _productions_ to group your individual _events_.
-Each production has it's own page and can have one or more events.
+Theater for Wordpress uses _productions_ to group your _events_.
+Each production can have one or more events.
-Events don't have their own pages.
-They only appear on pages with event listings.

 So if you run a theatre then 'The Sound Of Music' is a _production_ and the show this weekend is an _event_.
-If you're a musician then your band is a _production_ and your gigs are the _events_.

 ## Website owners

+This section describes how to install the plugin and get it working.

 ### Installation

+1. Go to _Plugins_ → _Add new_.
+1. Search for 'Theater'.
-1. Look for 'theatre' in the Wordpress plugin directory.
+1. Look for the _Theater for WordPress_ plugin and click on _Install now_.
-1. Install the Theatre plugin (by Jeroen Schmit, Slim & Dapper).
-1. Activate the plugin.

-Your Wordpress admin screen now has a new menu-item in the left column: Theatre.
+1. Wait for the next screen to load and click on _Activate Plugin_.

-### Managing your events
+### Add events

-Let's add a single event.

-Make sure that the _Show events on production page._-option is checked on the _Theatre/Settings_ page.

-First create a production:

-1. Click on _Theatre/Productions_.
+Add your first event:

+1. Go to _Theater_ → _Productions_ → _Add new_.
+1. Enter a title and description for your production.
+1. Scroll down and click on _Add a new event_.
+1. Enter a start time that is in the future.
+1. Enter the other details for your event.
-1. Click on _Add new_.
+1. Click on _Save event_.
-1. Give your production a title, some content and a featured image.
+1. Add a featured image (if your theme supports it).
 1. Click on _Publish_.
-1. Click on _View post_

-You are now looking at your first production.
-It probably looks exactly like any other post or page.

-1. Edit the event you just created.
-1. In the right column, click on 'New event'.
-1. Set the event date, venue and city.
-Make sure the event date is a date in the future.
-Optionally, add an URL for the tickets.
+### Show your events

+You can show your upcoming events on a page.

+1. Go to _Pages_ → _Add new_.
+1. Give your page a title (eg. 'Upcoming events').
 1. Click on _Publish_.
+1. Go to _Theater_ → _Settings_ → _Display_.
+1. Set _Page to show upcoming events on_ to the page that you just created.
+1. Set _Position on page_ to _show above content_.
-1. Click on the title of your production.
+1. Click on _Save Changes_.
+1. Go to _Theater_ → _Settings_ → _Style_.
+1. Check _Enable built-in Theater stylesheet_.
-1. Click on _View post_
+1. Click on _Save Changes_.

-Your should now see your production with the event details at the bottom!

-### Upcoming events

-To add a listing with all upcoming events to your Wordpress website:

-1. Create a new blank page (eg. 'Upcoming events').
-1. Place `[wp_theatre_events]` in the content.
-1. Publish the page and view it.
-1. Done!

-It is also possible to paginate the listing by month by altering the shortcode a bit:

-    [wp_theatre_events paginateby="month"]

-#### Widgets

-Theatre also comes with two widgets to show your upcoming events in the sidebar:

-* Theatre Events: a list of upcoming events.
-* Theatre Productions: a list of productions with upcoming events.

-You can limit the size of the lists in the corresponding widget's settings.

-### Production pages

-Production pages look exactly the same as regular post pages.
-However, you can add a listing of all the events for the current production to the page.

-You have two options:

-* Check 'Show events on production page' on the Theatre settings page in the Wordpress admin.
-The listing is added to the bottom of the content of the production.
-* Add the `[wpt_production_events]` shortcode to the content of the production.
+The page that you created now shows your upcoming events.

 ## Theme developers